The Whitfield Family

 1881: 14 Sandringham Gardens Uxbridge Road, Middlesex

-1901: living in Watford, Hertfordshire; Age 68; Born in Paddington, London; Occupation: Retired Photographic Plate & Paper Manufacturer
+1901: Watford, Hertfordshire; Age 68; Born in Paddington, London; Occupation: Retired Photographic Plate & Paper Manufacturer

 Sources: